LambdaTest/documentation/docs/project-management-tools-paymo-integration.md

 <img loading="lazy" src={require('../assets/images/project-management-tools-paymo-integration/paymo-findbugs.webp').default} alt="find bug" className="doc_img" width="1348" height="619"/>

-**Step 4:** After a screenshot is captured, you can annotate any issue or a task with an **in-built image editor.** Once you are done highlighting the bug, click on the button that says **“Mark as Bug”.**
+**Step 4:** After a screenshot is captured, you can annotate any issue or a task with an **in-built image editor.** Once you are done highlighting the bug, click on the button that says **"Mark as Bug".**

 <img loading="lazy" src={require('../assets/images/project-management-tools-paymo-integration/paymo-markbug.webp').default} alt="mark bug" className="doc_img" width="1320" height="618"/>

-**Step 5:** After clicking on **“Mark as Bug”** button a Paymo specific form would open up.
+**Step 5:** After clicking on **"Mark as Bug"** button a Paymo specific form would open up.
 Fill the fields as per your requirement.

 > - You can select which **project** should the ticket go under, along with the **Issue type.**